 The AE has designed a programme for Building Bridges 2019 that will focus on exciting topics in fields ranging from science and technology to the humanities and social sciences, as well as on the current challenges of research and academia as a whole.
 Sessions will be structured as follows:

-Wednesday, October 23rd (afternoon and evening): After the workshops of the AE Classes/Sections and YAE meetings in the morning (held in the IEC), the Conference opens at 15:30, at the Barcelona Athenaeum.
-It starts with a Welcome to new AE Members and continues with the two AE Erasmus Medal Lectures, along with their corresponding Laudationes.
+The conference opens at 15:30 with a Welcome to new AE Members and continues with the two AE Erasmus Medal Lectures, along with their corresponding Laudationes.
 A reception will follow.

-Thursday, October 24th (all day, at the Barcelona Athenaeum): On the second and final day, the programme continues with several renowned expert speakers and recipients of prestigious honours, including four Balzan Prizes, the AE-Adam Kondorosi Prize and the YAE Andre Mischke Prize.
-As in previous years, two lectures will focus on research networks funded by COST Actions, an EU collaborative programme.
+The programme continues at the Barcelona Biomedical Research Park (PRBB), which overlooks the Mediterranean Sea and houses some of the most prestigious research institutions in Barcelona and in all of Southern Europe.
+With several renowned expert speakers and recipients of prestigious honours, including two Balzan Prizes, the 2019 Adam Kondorosi Advanced Prize and Lecture, and the YAE Andre Mischke Prize, the plenary sessions have something for everyone.
+As in previous years, two other lectures will focus on research networks funded by COST Actions, an EU collaborative programme.
 Nobel Laureate Konstantin Novoselov (Physics, 2010) will give a lecture on graphene.
-Finally, the conference will conclude with the 2019 AE Distinguished Lecture, followed by a cocktail reception.
+Finally, the conference will conclude with the 2019 AE Distinguished Lecture, followed by a reception.